AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Whether so or not, there is not a word referring to his views of human destiny.
-His name only appears among the names of the heretics, such as
-\" Arius, Eunomius, Macedonius, Apollinaris, Eutyches, Origen and other impious men, and all other heretics who are condemned and anathematized by the Catholic and Apostolical Church, etc.\"[^405] The Fifth Ecumenical Council, which was held nine years later than the local, neither condemned Origen by name, nor anathematized his Universalism.
-The object of this council was to condemn certain Nestorian doctrines;
-and as Gregory of Nyssa, the most explicit of Universalists, is referred to with honor by the council, and as the denial of endless punishment by Origen, and his advocacy of Universalism are not named, we cannot avoid the conviction that the council was controlled by those who held, or at least did not repudiate Universalism.
+His name only appears among the names of the heretics, such as "Arius, Eunomius, Macedonius, Apollinaris, Eutyches, Origen and other impious men, and all other heretics who are condemned and anathematized by the Catholic and Apostolical Church, etc."[^405] The Fifth Ecumenical Council, which was held nine years later than the local, neither condemned Origen by name, nor anathematized his Universalism.
+The object of this council was to condemn certain Nestorian doctrines; and as Gregory of Nyssa, the most explicit of Universalists, is referred to with honor by the council, and as the denial of endless punishment by Origen, and his advocacy of Universalism are not named, we cannot avoid the conviction that the council was controlled by those who held, or at least did not repudiate Universalism.

 Great confusion exists among the authorities on this subject.
-The local council has been confounded with the general.
-Hefele has disentangled the perplexities.
+The local council has been confounded with the general. **Hefele** has disentangled the perplexities.

 It was not even at that late day --- three centuries after his death --- the Universalism of Origen that caused the hatred of his opponents, but